Our Mission is Translation

 The BIH is not a typical research institute.
-Its innovative approach is to utilize a novel concept of clinically-anchored cross-organ systems medicine in a comprehensive translational ecosystem to significantly increase the speed and effectiveness of medical translation.
+Its innovative approach is to utilize a novel approach of clinically-anchored cross-organ systems medicine in a comprehensive translational ecosystem to significantly increase the speed and effectiveness of medical translation.
 One of the main reasons for the success it enjoys in translational research is the clinical and scientific environment at the Charité and across Berlin, enabling a high degree of interaction due to the proximity of different partners.
 The MDC (Max Delbrück Center for Molecular Medicine) is central to the development of technologies and new mechanistic approaches.

 Which concept does the BIH follow?